loafey/master-thesis/Thesis/6.0. Discussion/Future Work.typ

 As with any thesis involving the creation of a language, there are of course more things that can be added to said language.

-=== Utilizing linearity fully
-While #ln is a linear language it currently does

 === Register allocation
 When optimizing the generated code, one important technique is